wundergraph/cosmo-previews/README.md

 3. Installs the latest version of the `wgc` CLI tool.
 4. Destroys all the feature flags and feature subgraphs created for the pull request.

+## Outputs

+- `feature_subgraphs_to_deploy`: A list of feature subgraphs to deploy.
+This output is provided in the create and update jobs.
+- `feature_subgraphs_to_destroy`: A list of feature subgraphs to destroy.
+This output is provided in the update and destroy jobs.

 ## Limitations

 1. The cosmo.yaml file should not be changed after the pull request is opened.
 If changes are to be made, the pull request should be closed and reopened.